RadiantBlockchain/radiant-node/README.md

 What is Bitcoin Cash?
 ---------------------

-Bitcoin Cash is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Bitcoin Cash is a digital
+currency that enables instant payments to anyone, anywhere in the world.
 It uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.